Gavin DeGraw: Personal life

-Gavin DeGraw and his pet dog Buddy in 2023.
+Gavin DeGraw and his dog Buddy in 2023.

 On August 8, 2011, DeGraw was hospitalized after being assaulted by several people in Manhattan's East Village after leaving The National Underground.
 Police reported that a group of men attacked DeGraw early Sunday morning at East 6th Street and First Avenue.
 He suffered a broken nose, a concussion, two black eyes, and lacerations to his face.
 Only minutes after the attack, DeGraw was struck by a taxi at 19th Street and First Avenue.
 DeGraw was taken to Manhattan's Bellevue Hospital Center by ambulance, and he had to cancel a scheduled August 9 performance at the Saratoga Performing Arts Center in Saratoga Springs.
 In January 2012, DeGraw reported that he had made a full recovery from his injuries.

 In September 2017, DeGraw's mother, Lynne DeGraw, died of pancreatic cancer.
 On July 2, 2020, DeGraw's father, John Wayne DeGraw, died from brain cancer.

+Politics

+On January 20, 2025, Gavin DeGraw performed at the Starlight Inaugural Ball, a celebration of the inauguration of President of the United States Donald Trump.

+On January 22, 2025, DeGraw shared a series of photographs of himself performing at the Starlight Inaugural Ball in an Instagram post.
+He said he was glad to meet Trump.